mieweb/docs/content/functions/reports/osha-300-301-case-data-report.md

     * All Other Illnesses = 6 value
 * <strong>DATE OF BIRTH</strong> - This pulls the data that is stored in the Birth Date field of the employee's chart demographics.
 Hence, this is Question 3 on the OSHA 301 form.
 * <strong>DATE OF HIRE</strong> - This pulls the data that is stored in the <em>Hire Date</em> field of the employee's chart demographics.
 Hence, this is Question 4 on the OSHA 301 form.
-* <strong>GENDER</strong> - This pulls the data that is stored in <em>Sex</em> field of the employee's chart demographics.
+* <strong>SEX</strong> - This pulls the data that is stored in <em>Sex</em> field of the employee's chart demographics.
 Hence, this is Question 5 on the OSHA 301 form.
-NOTE: Currently OSHA will not reject submissions if this is left blank.
+NOTE: Currently OSHA accepts M or F or blank..
 This is not a required column for their Injury Reporting API use.
 * <strong>TREATMENT FACILITY TYPE</strong> - If the case/incident <em>Was treatment provided by</em> field was selected, this displays a number (as the value) signifying the type of facility where treatment was provided.
 Hence, Question 8 on the OSHA 301 form.
     * If was treated in the Hospital/ER/Urgent care facility = 1 value
     * If was treated anywhere besides a Hospital/ER/Urgent care = 0 value